Mechanical Engineering & Materials Science

 E37 MEMS 463 Nanotechnology Concepts and Applications

 The aim of this course is to introduce to students the general meaning, terminology and ideas behind nanotehnology and its potential application in various industries.
-The topics covered will include nanoparticles (properties, synthesis and applications), carbon nanotubes (properties, synthesis and applications); ordered and disordered nanostructured materials and their applications, quantum wells, wires and dots, catalysis and self-assembly, polymers and biological materials, nanoelectronics and nanophotonics, nanomanufacturing and functional nanodevices, health effects and nanotoxicity, and so on.
-Prerequisite: none.
-Students with a background in general physics, chemistry and biology should be able to comprehend the material.
+The topics covered will include nanoparticles - properties, synthesis and applications, carbon nanotubes - properties, synthesis and applications, ordered and disordered nanostructured materials and their applications, quantum wells, wires and dots, catalysis and self-assembly, polymers and biological materials, nanoelectronics and nanophotonics, nanomanufacturing and functional nano-devices, health effects and nanotoxicity etc. Prerequisite: none, students with background in general physics, chemistry and biology should be able to comprehend the material.

 Credit 3 units.